VijayHYadav/Introduction-to-Entity-Framework-Core-6/README.md

 Configuration Modes
 - When we talk about configurations, we mean defining the behaviour of EF Core when certain things happen.

+Indexes
+- We can configure indexes in our tables to increase the speed of certain queries.
+- Indexes can be configured as unique.
+- Primary keys are already configured as unique indexes.

 ```
 ![Alt text](resources/image.png)
 ![Alt text](resources/globleNoTracking.png)